zagPatryk/GroupProjectKodillaCourse/README.md

 This project is an implementation of a simple BackEnd logic for an ecommerce store.
 It is implemented in a REST architecture, and it is made of 5 entities (product, group, user, cart, order) coupled together with SQL-style relationships and business logic.

-Main: Java, Spring, SpringBoot, Hibernate |
+- Main: Java, Spring, SpringBoot, Hibernate
-Additional: SQL |
+- Additional: SQL
-For testing: JUnit4 |
+- For testing: JUnit4
-App builder: Gradle |
+- App builder: Gradle
-Version control: Git |
+- Version control: Git
-DataBases: MySQL, additionally H2 in group project | Additionally used: lombok, swagger |
+- DataBases: MySQL, additionally H2 for tests
+- Additionally used: lombok, swagger
-Knowledge about: Kanban board, team work, project lifetime cycle |
+- Knowledge about: Kanban board, team work, project lifetime cycle

 My part **Patryk**